 We build long-term relationships with superior nurse educators who are experts in their field and committed to providing the finest in practitioner-focused education.

-We are presently interviewing candidates qualified to teach in the following specialties, beginning in late October 2018:
+We are presently interviewing candidates qualified to teach in the following specialties, beginning in January 2019:

 You will be mentoring students, in a clinical setting, while they demonstrate nursing skills and procedures.
 Family-centered care of children is the focus of this course, exploring issues of normal child care as well as health alterations of children from infancy through adolescence.
 Students participate as members of the multidisciplinary health team to provide health promotion, illness prevention, health restoration and maintenance and rehabilitative care to children and families.
 A variety of population and settings are used in the experiential learning component of this course.

 Emphasis is on the dynamics of an individual’s ability to function in society.
 The course focuses on content relative to anxiety, self concept, thought disorders, mood alterations, addictive behaviors, organic brain dysfunction, abuse and violence issues.
 It also incorporates health promotion and wellness issues such as stress management and personal growth.
 Therapeutic communication techniques, individual and group therapy practices and community mental-health resources are also incorporated.

 Complex Adult Health (Critical Care)